Editorial note

 To generate estimates of uncertainty for cost-effectiveness calculations, we conducted a Monte Carlo simulation using the programming language R. Monte Carlo simulation refers to using random sampling as a means of including uncertainty in a calculation.
 Several inputs to the cost-effectiveness model were deemed to be sufficiently uncertain that they would be best included in the model not as single numerical values, but as a distribution of possible values that reflect the range of possibilities for that input.

 The calculations in the uncertainty analysis are equivalent to the calculations in the spreadsheet, except that in each case where the input was deemed to be uncertain, we draw a random sample from the corresponding distribution.
-For this analysis, we drew 5,000 samples for each uncertain input.
+For this analysis, we drew 50,000 samples for each uncertain input.
 The final cost estimates therefore reflect the distribution of cost-related outcomes when taking into account the uncertainty we attributed to each of the different inputs.
-We then plot this overall distribution, as well as providing summary statistics (e.g., the mean, median, and modal values, as well as the interval for the 90% most likely values or ‘highest density interval’ and 90% central values or ‘equal tailed interval’).
+We then plot this overall distribution and provide summary statistics (e.g., the mean, median, and modal values, as well as the interval for the 90% most likely values or ‘highest density interval’ and 90% central values or ‘equal tailed interval’).

-In the section below, we describe our uncertainties and present the distributions of values that were used for the uncertain inputs.
-In the subsequent subsection, we present the outputs for the Monte Carlo simulation.
+In the next section, we describe our uncertainties and the distributions that were used to reflect them in the model.
+We then provide the results of the Monte Carlo simulations.

 Input uncertainty